 Visit Yad Vashem, Enjoy a tasting tour at Mahane Yehuda Market and Explore the Israel Museum Yad Vashem brings a weighty, but meaningful note to today’s touring.
 Yad Vashem is Israel’s official monument to the Holocaust, located on the western slope of Mount Herzl on the Mount of Remembrance in Jerusalem.
 The museum has justifiably achieved international acclaim for its in-depth and powerful portrayal of extremely challenging material.
 In order to truly personalize the visit for the Bar/ Bat Mitzvah, you might choose to be ‘twinned’ with a victim of the Shoah.

-Visiting Mahane Yehuda market you will find yourself surrounded by a plethora of sights, smells and tastes and the colourful hustle and bustle of Jerusalem life.
-Your expert culinary guide will show you little known, hidden away gems and will also explain how Mahane Yehuda serves as a symbol of Israel’s immigrant culture.
+Visiting Mahane Yehuda market you will find yourself surrounded by a plethora of sights, smells, and tastes and the colorful hustle and bustle of Jerusalem life.
+Your expert culinary guide will show you little-known, hidden-away gems and will also explain how Mahane Yehuda serves as a symbol of Israel’s immigrant culture.
 You will see foods from all parts of the world and will understand how culinary trends have mixed and influenced each other – just as immigrants from the four corners of the world have preserved their own traditions and yet integrated to create a unified Israeli culture.
 The tour lasts for about two hours and includes plenty of tastings.
 Lunch is included, so fear not – you will not be left hungry!

 DAY 4 JERUSALEM